Land Trust Example & Definition: What it is and How it Works

 According to the most recent census data, there are approximately 1,363 land trusts in the United States.
 Put simply, a land trust is a tool used in estate planning to help real estate assets avoid probate.
 If you’re wondering what a land trust is and how it works, keep reading.
 Armed with this knowledge, you’ll have a much better idea of whether creating a land trust is the right move for you.

-What is a land trust property?
+What is a land trust and how does it work?

 By definition, a “land trust” is a legal entity that takes responsibility for a piece of property on behalf of the owner of the property.
 Typically, land trusts are used in estate planning.
 Specifically, they help manage the transfer of property to avoid probate and limit how much is paid in estate tax.